iurkenty/jenkins/README.md

 1. Provision a VPC across 3 azs with two private and one public subnets.
 2. Provision an EC2 of t3.medium size.
+3. Fetch your IP address and use it to only allow traffic from it.
-3. Create a CNAME record in your DNS using Route53 (Hosted Zone must be created separetelly).
+4. Create a CNAME record in your DNS using Route53 (Hosted Zone must be created separetelly).
-4. Create an SSH key.
+5. Create an SSH key.
-5. Install Jenkins using Ansible.
+6. Install Jenkins using Ansible.
-6. Display the initial admin password for Jenkins.
+7. Display the initial admin password for Jenkins.

 # Prerequisites
 Before you can use this project, you'll need to have the following installed on your local machine: